Austrains 41 Class DCC Sound Installation

-2) Front White Markers - on/off with 1 function
+4) Front White Markers - on/off with 1 function button

-3) Front Red Markers - on/off with 1 function
+5) Front Red Markers - on/off with 1 function button

-4) Rear White Markers - on/off with 1 function
+6) Rear White Markers - on/off with 1 function button

-The DCC Solutions 41 Class Custom Sound Project packed with sounds and features not found on other Sound Decoders
+The DCC Solutions 41 Class Custom Sound Project is packed with sounds and features not found on other Sound Decoders

 Coasting on Demand